magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 CallerID
 --------

-| The Caller ID number.
+| The Caller ID number that will be shown in their destination.
 Your trunk needs to accept CLI.